pfcurtis/opa-shim-server/README.md

 Unix environment variables are used to configure the *Open Policy Agent* URL and other parameters.
 Sample Traefik chained middleware YAML is provided.

+A sample of the JSON provided by Traefik via the `fwdauth` middleware is also provided to show the type of information that can be used for policies.
+A simple `example.rego` showing a single allow for a specific IP address is also included.